Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/docker.md

 This guide walks through downloading, installing, and starting **Kong Enterprise** on **Docker**.

-The configuration shown in this guide is intended only as an example.
+The configuration shown in this guide is intended as an example.
 Depending on your environment, you may need to make modifications, and take measures to properly conclude the installation and configuration.